 An international driving permit is a "translation" of your driver's licence and must be obtained in the country that issued your driver's licence.
 This permit specifies—according to an internationally recognized classification—the types of vehicles you are allowed to drive.

-An international driving permit does not replace the driver's licence issued by your country of origin—it is used in combination with your licence.
+An international driver's permit does not replace the driver's licence issued by your country of origin—it completes it.

-You are staying in Québec for more than 6 months and intend on driving on public roads.
+You are required to have an international driving permit if you are staying in Québec for more than 6 months and intend on driving on public roads.

-You are allowed to drive a passenger vehicle, a motorcycle, a moped or a scooter for the duration of your studies or traineeship with your foreign driver's licence provided that the licence is valid and bears the appropriate class for the type of vehicle used and that you abide by its conditions.
-An international driving permit is recommended if your home licence is not in English or French.
+You are allowed to drive a passenger vehicle, a motorcycle, a moped or a scooter for the duration of your studies or traineeship with your foreign driver's licence provided that the licence is valid and bears the appropriate class for the type of vehicle used.
+However, you must be able to demonstrate your status as a student or trainee if asked by a peace officer.